-Prostheses have progressed dramatically in recent years, with many people choosing to move away from the standard NHS provided prostheses, to highly functioning, technologically advanced limbs.
-Here are the top advancements in protheses in 2020.
+Prostheses have progressed dramatically in recent years, with many people choosing to move away from the standard NHS-provided prostheses, to highly functioning, technologically advanced limbs.
+Here are the top advancements in prostheses in 2020.

 With these types of prostheses now available on the market, there’s a wide range of options to choose from, especially for people looking to participate in different activities, such as driving, swimming, and cycling.
 Below, we have outlined the top 5 advances in prosthetic technology that we’re expecting to see in 2020.

 With brain-controlled prosthetics available, it certainly feels as if we’re reaching the peak age of artificial limbs.
 This technology is still in the early stages, with a brain implant having to be used for the user to control the limb.
 But research is progressing quickly, and we could see the next generation of prosthetic limbs being controlled without a brain implant in the very near future.

 Their aim is to create wearables that use the same brain functions used to control movement, bringing in cognitive intelligence into to the actual prosthetics, allowing for complete integration without invasive brain surgery.